abitabir/yordevs-quiz-night-2023/Answers.md

    - 400
    - 402

    [^s]: **Guidance:** A forbidden response is usually accompanied by a 400 HTTP status code (not 403, as it currently does for the Yordle website), hence the '_slightly_ misleadingly'.
-The forbidden response is received along with a 403 status code if the body in a POST request is invalid.
+The forbidden response is received along with a 403 status code if the body of a POST request is invalid.
 Alternatively, search the [Yordle Server repo](https://github.com/yordevs/yordle-server) for `forbiddenResponse` (`forbiddenResponse.txt` yields no response) to get to [index.ts](https://github.com/yordevs/yordle-server/blob/8229d1b2620ffbc57e3b961a8ee5af4536091f2b/index.ts) and find the following code blocks:
          ```TypeScript
          var forbiddenResponse: string;
          fs.readFile('resources/forbiddenResponse.txt', 'utf8', function (err, data) {